How To Improve Your Credit Score After Declaring Bankruptcy

 Carefully examine credit reports

-Once the bankruptcy process is complete, filers should carefully monitor their credit score and credit reports.
-On a regular basis, consumers should obtain a copy of their credit reports from Equifax, Experian and TransUnion, which are the three major credit reporting institutions.
-Those who filed bankruptcy should watch out for errors relating to where they work, their personal contact information and their residency information.
+Once the bankruptcy process is complete, you should carefully monitor your credit score and credit reports.
+On a regular basis, consumers should obtain a copy of their credit reports from Equifax, Experian and/or TransUnion, which are the three major credit reporting institutions.
+After declaring bankruptcy, you should watch out for errors relating to where you work, your personal contact information and your residency information.

 Open a secured credit card